huynhloc04/pyapp/README.md

 - Docker: Creating, deploying, and running applications
 - ShipEngine: Rendering PDF shipping label (fulfillment)

 Note: I use Celery for sending email, Flower to monitor Celery's activities.
-But you can also use `BackgroundTask` of FastAPI instead of Celery for more easier.
+But you can also use `BackgroundTask` of FastAPI instead of Celery for ease.

 ## Architecture Overview